MLBZ521/jamf_RecoveryAgent/README.md

 A LaunchDaemon that monitors the health of the Jamf Management Framework.

+**Change Log:**
+  * `jamf_RecoveryAgent.sh`
+    * v1.1.0 = Added support to report a repair action was taken
+    * v1.2.0 = Added logic to track how many repairs are performed for each repair action
+  * `build_JamfRecoveryAgent.sh`
-**New:**  Added support to remove the JRA for situations where the device needs to be legitimately unmanaged and will not be wiped.  `setup_JamfRecoveryAgent.sh` expects either `Install` or `Uninstall` passed via Script Parameter 1.
+    * v1.1.0 = Added support to remove the JRA for situations where the device needs to be legitimately unmanaged and will not be wiped.  `setup_JamfRecoveryAgent.sh` expects either `Install` or `Uninstall` passed via Script Parameter 1.

 ## Overview